Submissions

 Thank you for thinking of us!

-Jhanteigh Kupihea (SVP, Publisher) acquires 2-3 titles a year.
+Jhanteigh Kupihea (President and Publisher) acquires 2-3 titles a year.
 She’s looking for exceptionally written, high-concept adult fiction.
 She loves horror and speculative fiction that asks a big “what if?” question with high emotional stakes and social themes.
 She also loves fun, voice-y novels for women, especially ones that focus on female friendships or subvert romantic comedy tropes.
 Regardless of the genre, she gravitates toward distinctive voices and anything that plays with unusual structures, so think of her for your modern update on the epistolary novel or your interactive novel.

 In gifty non-fiction, she’s looking for books about the highly visible aspects of popular culture, including TV, movies, celebrities, and self-care trends.

-Alex Arnold (Senior Editor) is looking for inventive, high-concept storytelling with heart in YA/New Adult, middle grade, and picture books.
+Alex Arnold (Editorial Director, Children’s) is looking for inventive, high-concept storytelling with heart in YA/New Adult, middle grade, and picture books.
 In YA/NA, she’s especially interested in psychological thrillers and mysteries that play with dark humor; horror that grapples with social issues in fresh ways; queer rom-coms; and Gothic-inspired settings.
 In middle grade, she’s drawn to magical realism; contemporary fiction with absurd twists; and voicey, fun nonfiction that celebrates kids’ obsessions (weird history, animals, zany science, etc.) and meets kids where they are today on weightier subjects (like media literacy, climate change, puberty, and gender).
 In picture books and board books, she’s looking for talented new author-illustrators and concept-driven, funny, and joyful read-alouds–especially those that tie into a holiday or milestone, like welcoming a new baby.

 In all categories, she is particularly on the lookout for diverse, underrepresented voices, narratives that play with structure and format, stories that center friendship and nontraditional family dynamics, and singular, atmospheric settings.